Draskown/CSharp_data_visualisation/CPDT_LR3/README.md

 ## Features

 - You can choose one of the sources (but only if reading is paused) by address.
-The program will calculate and visualise the source's connectoins and percentage of incoming/outcoming messages to all of the available connections (*green line* represents an incoming message and *blue line* represents an outcoming one):
+The program will calculate and visualise the source's connections and percentage of incoming/outcoming messages to all of the available connections (*green line* represents an incoming message and *blue line* represents an outcoming one):

 <center><img src="./Images/Connections.png" height="350" width="600"/></center>